 Some of our members are concurrently members of The Institute of Chartered Chartered Accountants in England and Wales; The Association of Chartered Certified Accountants; The Association of International Accountants; The Institute of Certified Public Accountants in Ireland; The Institute of Public Accountants; The Institute of Certified Management Accountants and others.

 Although accounting activities may be traced back at least as far as the Pharaohs, double-entry and book keeping has probably been in use for over seven hundred years, professional accountancy is scarcely more than a century old – and its evolution has been directed to meeting the needs of public practice and auditing, not of commerce.

 Only in very recent years has it become appreciated that the functions and responsibilities of the accountant in the industry and commerce are fundamentally different from those of the accountant in practice.
-He is concerned with the future rather than the past, with economics rather than with law, and with management rather than with auditing; above all, he is intimately involved in the affairs and fortunes of one business rather than in certain limited aspects of many.
-He must therefore be a specialist, trained in business for business, devising systems for recording, analysing and presenting the information which management requires if it is to reach rational decisions.
+Accountant is concerned with the future rather than the past, with economics rather than with law, and with management rather than with auditing; above all, accountant is intimately involved in the affairs and fortunes of one business rather than in certain limited aspects of many.
+Accountant must therefore be a specialist, trained in business for business, devising systems for recording, analyzing and presenting the information which management requires if it is to reach rational decisions.

-Now that his contributions to efficiency and productivity are more widely recognised, he is often found as an important member of the management team.
-Commercial accountancy is a most attractive profession, open to all who are prepared to develop their accounting skills and their knowledge and experience of business administration and so to qualify them for a challenging and rewarding career. organisation in Singapore which exists solely to further the interests of accountants employed in whose responsibilities are not limited to any one particular facet of accountancy but who are qualified for financial management in its widest sense.
+Now that the contributions to efficiency and productivity are more widely recognized, accountant is often found as an important member of the management team.
+Commercial accountancy is a most attractive profession, open to all who are prepared to develop their accounting skills and their knowledge and experience of business administration and so to qualify them for a challenging and rewarding career.
+Organization in Singapore which exists solely to further the interests of accountants employed in whose responsibilities are not limited to any one particular facet of accountancy but who are qualified for financial management in its widest sense.